hatedabamboo/notes.hatedabamboo.me/src/posts/kubernetes-to-rds-secure-connections-via-iam-roles-without-passwords.md

   namespace: rds-app
 ```

-Keep in mind that the name of the service account and namespace should match exactly what was used in the previous step; otherwise, the pod identity won’t be able to assume the role.
+Keep in mind that the name of the service account and namespace should match exactly what was used in the previous step; otherwise, the pod identity won't be able to assume the role.

 Now, for the actual workload.

 This can be a simple `awscli` + `psql` connection test, or a full-scale application, for example written in Python.
-I’ll go with the second approach, since it’s more interesting and handles the necessary authorization and authentication steps in a single application.
+I'll go with the second approach, since it's more interesting and handles the necessary authorization and authentication steps in a single application.

 For the Python app, we can create a simple pod: